 What is it?

-Access levels describe what actions a particular person can take on a specific item in your community.
+Access levels describe what actions a particular person can take on a specific item in your digital workplace.
 These can apply to pages, spaces, channels, and individual pieces of content like blog articles and files.
 There are six access levels that a person can have in any given location: Read, Write, Edit, Full, Administrator, and none.

 When creating access rules you can choose between Read, Write, Edit, and Full, for any group or individual.
 If someone does not have a rule that applies to them, they will have no access to it.
 If the individual is in the Administrators group, they will have administrative access.

-If a person does not have any access rules that apply to them in an area of your community, then they do not have access to it.
+If a person does not have any access rules that apply to them in an area of your workplace, then they do not have access to it.
 That means they will not be able to view the item, and it will not appear in navigation, search, or widgets.
 If that person does get a direct link to the item, you will be directed to a page that says “You do not have sufficient access to this area.”

 Exception: If that area has anonymous access enabled, everyone will be able to see it, even if they do not have an applicable rule.